Strategic Objective Highlights

 - ASHA retained The Reis Group, a communications consulting firm, to assist with developing high impact messaging and resources to advance IPE/IPP.

-- A Faculty Development Institute is being planned for September 2019 to support CSD faculty to develop and implement curricular enhancements that incorporate four areas into CSD curricula directly related to the future of learning and work: Evidence-based Practice, Interprofessional Education and Collaborative Practice, Working at the Top of One’s License, and
+- A Faculty Development Institute was held September 20–22, 2019, to support CSD faculty implementing curricular enhancements Evidence-Based Practice, Interprofessional Education and Collaborative Practice, Cultural Competence, and Working at the Top of One’s License.

 - ASHA is offering a